mpon/tf-ecs-fargate-pipeline-example/README.md

 This is a terraform configuration for deploying a sample Rails application [mpon/rails-blog-example](https://github.com/mpon/rails-blog-example) in Fargate.

+This repository is just an example, but we are aiming for a level that can be used even for production operations, and  to complete the CI/CD only with AWS services.

+You can use this example to try creating your own AWS infrastructure!

 - [x] VPC
 - [x] ECS on Fargate
 - [x] CodePipline